 Prerequisite: A new Federal and Delaware CBC (Criminal Background Check) Report sent / delivered to the Office of Clinical Studies in its original sealed envelope.
 A new TB/PPD, Health Authorization Form and completed CPR (Child Protection Registry Form) uploaded into Taskstream.
 A completed Student Teaching Fieldwork application in Taskstream by the deadlines of February 1 for placement in Fall and August 1 for placement in Spring.
-At the time of application, candidates must have submitted passing scores and subset scores for Praxis CORE and Praxis II Content Specific Examination.
-It is the responsibility of candidates to make sure that complete test score reports are provided to the College of Education.
-All test score requirements for Delaware certification can be viewed at https://www.ets.org/praxis/de/requirements.
 Student Teaching must be taken in conjunction with EDU 499.
 Program Chair approval is required for course registration.